 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Eminium spiculatum is a Perennial up to 0.25 metres tall.
+Eminium spiculatum is a perennial plant that can grow up to 0.25 metres tall.

 Many plants in this family are poisonous raw, due to the presence of calcium oxylate crystals.
 If eaten raw, this toxin gives you a sensation as if hundreds of tiny needles are sticking into the mouth, tongue etc. However, it is easily destroyed by thoroughly cooking or drying the plant.
 Although no specific mention has been seen for this plant it is wise to assume that it is poisonous in its raw state.